it-teaching-abo-akademi/csdewas-project-2-ottolindfors/README.md

 # SPMS - Stock Portfolio Management System
-A javascript app, built using React, for building stock portfolios and keep track of their performance.
+A javascript app, built using React, for managing stock portfolios and keep track of their performance.
+The app uses the browser's local storage for saving the portfolios across sessions.

 Example: [https://it-teaching-abo-akademi.github.io/csdewas-project-2-ottolindfors/](https://it-teaching-abo-akademi.github.io/csdewas-project-2-ottolindfors/)

 ## Important